 August 16, 2019

-Already well known as the town “Rooted in Americana,” Franklin, a 30-minute drive south of Nashville, offers up one of Tennessee’s foremost Christmas festivals: Dickens of a Christmas.
+Already well known as one of the South’s favorite small towns, Franklin Franklin, a 30-minute drive south of Nashville, offers up one of Tennessee’s foremost Christmas festivals: Dickens of a Christmas.
 The streets are peopled by characters in full Charles Dickens costumes - including the Ghost of Christmas Past, Ebenezer Scrooge and others from the classic A Christmas Carol.
 Combined with approximately 200 performers of all kinds playing accordions and singing Christmas carols, as well as vendors offering everything from hand crafted ornaments to warm cider, you will find all you need in downtown Franklin to keep the spirit of Christmas alive.

 The city is also a year-round destination filled with historic homes and battlefield tours, a craft whiskey distillery, incredible dining experiences and a local brewery.
 If you haven’t spent a weekend in Franklin, Tennessee, you are truly missing out on “America’s Favorite Main Street”.
 Here’s your guide to spending 48 hours of the holiday season in Franklin:

 Any visit to Historic Franklin begins in its meticulously preserved downtown, and any trip downtown begins at Frothy Monkey.
 Originally a 12South Nashville staple, Frothy Monkey opened its downtown Franklin location and quickly became a local favorite.
 With a menu that will satisfy even the most restricted diet, and seasonal coffee blends that are roasted in Nashville, it’s easy to see why, for so many living in and visiting Franklin, Frothy Monkey is the first-stop fuel up spot for work or play.